Ignacy Posadzy: Communist Poland

-Fr.
-Posadzy also put a great effort into preparing new priests.
+Posadzy also put great effort into preparing new priests.
 He prioritized seminary formation and reopened the Society's novitiate immediately after the war.
 A few years later, he opened the Society's minor seminary.
 The major seminary was opened soon after.

-Fr.
-Posadzy relaunched the Society's publishing house and restarted issuing the monthly magazine "Msza Święta" (Holy Mass) after the wartime disruption.
+Posadzy relaunched the Society's publishing house and restarted to issue its monthly magazine, Msza Święta (Holy Mass), after the wartime disruption.

-When it was possible to obtain a passport for travel, Fr.
-Posadzy traveled to Rome and had an audience with Pope Venerable Pius XII to discuss the future of the Society of Christ.
-The Pope encouraged Fr.
-Posadzy to continue his work and granted an apostolic blessing.
+When it was possible to obtain a passport for travel, Posadzy travelled to Rome and had an audience with Pope Pius XII to discuss the future of the Society.
+The Pope encouraged Posadzy to continue his work and granted an apostolic blessing.

-Fr.
-Posadzy, like most Catholic leaders in Communist Poland, had to navigate an extremely hostile, and often dangerous, political climate.
-The Communist Government of Poland looked at the Society of Christ with suspicion and often created difficulties for the Society.
-Fr.
-Posadzy approached these challenges decisively, seeking to fulfill the Society's mission, while keeping his integrity, and the integrity of the Society, intact.
-When the director of the communist Office for Religious Affairs came to bestow Fr.
-Posadzy with a honoric distiniction for supposed contributions to the People's Republic of Poland, Fr.
-Posadzy took the order and returned it to the bureaucrat, placing it in the director coat pocket.
-Fr.
-Posadzy refused to be associated in any way with the Polish communist party and the anti-Catholic campaign they regularly waged against the Catholic Church.
+Posadzy, like most other Catholic leaders in communist Poland, had to navigate an extremely hostile and often dangerous political climate.
+The communist government looked at the Society of Christ with suspicion and often created difficulties for the Society.
+Posadzy approached those challenges decisively and sought to fulfill the Society's mission, while keeping intact his integrity and that of the Society, intact.
+When the director of the communist Office for Religious Affairs came to bestow Posadzy with a honorific distinction for supposed contributions to the Polish People's Republic, Posadzy took the order, returned it to the bureaucrat and placed it in the director's coat pocket.
+Posadzy refused to be associated in any way with the Polish United Workers' Party and the communists' anti-Catholic campaign, which was regularly waged against the Catholic Church.

-When in 1958 he founded the Missionary Sisters of Christ the King, Fr.
-Posadzy evaded the communist ban on founding new religious congregations by claiming that simply opened another Felician convent.The work of Fr.
-Posadzy's life, the Society of Christ, came of age in 1950 when it was recognized in the Church and received its "decretum laudis" (decree of praise) from the Holy See.
+When, in 1958, he founded the Missionary Sisters of Christ the King, Posadzy evaded the communist ban on founding new religious congregations by claiming that he was simply opening another Felician convent.The work of Posadzy's life, the Society of Christ, came of age in 1950, when it was recognized in the Church and received its decretum laudis (decree of praise) from the Holy See.
 In 1951, the General Chapter of the Society of Christ bestowed upon him the title of co-founder of the Society.
 Final approval of the Society of Christ was granted by the Holy See in 1964.
-Fr.
 Posadzy met with Pope Paul VI around this time.
-Soon after, in 1968, Fr.
-Posadzy retired from his role as Superior General of the Society of Christ.
+Soon afterward, in 1968, Posadzy retired from his role as Superior General of the Society of Christ.

 Missionary Sisters of Christ the King

-In 1958, following a suggestion Venerable August Cardinal Hlond once gave him, he founded another religious order, the Missionary Sisters of Christ the King.
+In 1958, following a suggestion that Cardinal Hlond had once given to him, he founded another religious order, the Missionary Sisters of Christ the King.
 The founding decree was signed on November 21, 1959, by the Archbishop of Poznań, Antoni Baraniak.
 The Missionary Sisters continue to serve Polish migrants around the world.

 Later years

-In 1968, after 36 years of serving as the Superior General of the Society of Christ, Fr.
-Posadzy retired, submitting himself to a life of prayer and spiritual leadership of the Society.
+In 1968, after 36 years of serving as the Superior General of the Society of Christ, Posadzy retired, submitting himself to a life of prayer and spiritual leadership of the Society.
 He devoted himself to prayer and meditation in the last years of his life with deep faith.